 Asia - Taiwan |

-Rainbow trout or Onchorhynchus mykiss is one of the Pacific trout that is native to western North America.
-Rainbow trout like Pacific salmon have the ability to migrate between fresh and salt water and home to their natal stream to spawn again.
-The anadromous form of rainbow trout is commonly called steelhead and has become a very popular game fish throughout the Pacific Northwest and other parts of the world where it has been introduced.
-Unlike Pacific salmon, all rainbow trout are iteroparous meaning that have the ability to spawn more than once.
-Rainbow trout are a relatively diverse species and have a number of subspecies including Coastal Rainbow trout, Columbia Basin Redband, Northern Great Basin Redband (there are several unique forms of these redbands), McCloud River Redband, Sheephaven Creek Redband, Eagle Lake Rainbow, California Golden Trout, Little Kern River Golden Trout, Kern River Rainbow Trout, and several Rainbow like trout in Mexico.
-In the northern great basins of Oregon, Nevada and California, there are seven unique populations of redband trout each native to a different internal basin; Harney-Malheur, Fort Rock, Upper Klamath Lake, Chewaucan, Goose Lake, Warner Lakes, and Catlow Basins.
-These fish are currently all identified as Oncorhynchus mykiss newberrii, but the classification of these unique trout is still a matter of debate.
-I have included these trout here as individual populations classified under Oncorhynchus mykiss newberrii.
-Anadromous redband and rainbow trout face the same threats as Pacific Salmon, but for non-anadromous redband and rainbow trout populations tend to be more threatened by the introduction of non-native trout.
-Hatchery strain rainbow trout tend to be the greatest threat to many of these subspecies because they have the ability to interbreed with them and produce hybrids, but non-native cutthroat, brook trout and brown trout have lead to the decline of many native rainbow trout populations.
-Due to the popularity of the rainbow trout, they have been stocked widely outside of their native range and can now be found across most of North America, and parts of Europe, South America, Asia, Africa, and Australia.
+Rainbow Trout or Oncorhynchus mykiss is one of the Pacific Trout that is native to western North America and Northeastern Asia.
+Rainbow Trout like Pacific Salmon have the ability to migrate between fresh and salt water and home to their natal stream to spawn again.
+The anadromous form of Rainbow and Redband Trout are commonly called Steelhead and has become a very popular game fish throughout the Pacific Northwest and other parts of the world where it has been introduced.
+Unlike Pacific Salmon, all Rainbow and Redband Trout are iteroparous meaning that have the ability to spawn more than once.
+Rainbow Trout are a diverse species and have a number of subspecies including Kamchatkan Rainbow Trout, Coastal Rainbow Trout, Columbia Basin Redband, Northern Great Basin Redband (there are several unique forms of these Redbands), McCloud River Redband, Eagle Lake Rainbow, California Golden Trout, Little Kern River Golden Trout, Kern River Rainbow Trout and Baja Rainbow Trout.
+In many basins, there are no clear barriers to separate these subspecies and instead there appear to be transitional forms, which have made classification of Rainbow Trout problematic.
+In the Northern Great Basins of Oregon, Nevada and California, there are eight unique populations of Redband Trout each native to a different internal basin; Harney-Malheur, Fort Rock, Upper Klamath Lake, Klamath Headwaters, Chewaucan, Goose Lake, Warner Lakes, and Catlow Basins as well as the White River Redband in Northern Oregon.
+The Upper Klamath Lake Redband Trout identified as Oncorhynchus mykiss newberrii, but the classification of the other Northern Great Basin Redband trout is still a matter of debate.
+However, genetics work indicates that the Chewaucan, Goose Lake and Warner Lakes Redband are most closely related to the Redband of the Sacramento Basin, while White River, Fort Rock, Catlow and Harney-Malheur are most closely related to Columbia Basin Redband.
+Recent genetics work also suggests that long isolated and distinct forms of Redband and Rainbow Trout are found in the Upper Skagit River upstream of Diablo Dam in Washington and British Columbia and the Wood River, Idaho that may warrant subspecies status.
+Anadromous Redband and Rainbow Trout face the same threats as Pacific Salmon, but for non-anadromous Redband and Rainbow Trout populations tend to be more threatened by the introduction of non-native trout.
+Hatchery strain Rainbow Trout tend to be the greatest threat to many of these subspecies because they have the ability to interbreed with them and produce hybrids, but non-native Cutthroat, Brook Trout and Brown Trout have led to the decline of many native Rainbow and Redband Trout populations.
+Due to the popularity of the Rainbow Trout, they have been stocked widely outside of their native range and can now be found across most of North America, and parts of Europe, South America, Asia, Africa, and Australia.
+For more information on Rainbow and Redband Trout taxonomy see a post from my blog here.

 UnrepresentedHave not be caught or photographed as part of this website Subspecies